asmatullah-mm/package_im_stepper/README.md

 ## ImageStepper

 Simple to use image stepper widget, wherein each image defines a step.
-Hence, the total number of images defines the total number of steps.
+Hence, the total number of images represents the total number of steps.
 [See Example](https://pub.dev/packages/im_stepper/example).

 ![ImageStepper](https://github.com/imujtaba8488/showcase/blob/master/im_stepper/landing/image_stepper.gif)

 ## NumberStepper

 A simple to use number stepper widget, wherein each number defines a step.
-Hence, the total count of numbers defines the total number of steps.
+Hence, the total count of numbers represents the total number of steps.
 [See Example](https://pub.dev/packages/im_stepper/example).

 ![ImageStepper](https://github.com/imujtaba8488/showcase/blob/master/im_stepper/landing/number_stepper.gif)

 ## DotStepper

 A family of fully customizable, beautiful page indicator widgets with awesome built-in animations.
 Each dot in a DotStepper represents a step.
-[See Example](https://pub.dev/packages/im_stepper/example).

-> Important Note: __`activeStep` must start from 1 and not from 0.__
+Supports resizing the dots, managing spacing between dots, enabling lineConnectors, customizing with decorations, etc. [See Example](https://pub.dev/packages/im_stepper/example).

 ## Shapes